Who Is Alexandria Ocasio-Cortez?

 Ocasio-Cortez, 28, a former organizer for Bernie Sanders' presidential campaign and a one-time staffer for the late Sen. Ted Kennedy, ran on an unalloyed leftist progressive platform – calling for a "political revolution" that includes Medicare and higher education for all, gun control measures, an end to private prisons and the abolition of the Immigration and Customs Enforcement agency (ICE).

-She defeated Crowley, the chair of the House Democratic Caucus, who many saw as a possible successor to House Speaker Nancy Pelosi should Democrats win a majority in November.
+She defeated Crowley, the chair of the House Democratic Caucus, who many saw as a possible successor to former House Speaker Nancy Pelosi should Democrats win a majority in November.
 Crowley, a 10-term incumbent, had not even faced a primary challenger since 2004.

 In a profile published this week in Vogue magazine, Ocasio-Cortez was described as "A third-generation New Yorker whose family has roots in Puerto Rico [and who] looks a lot more like the constituents in the very diverse 14th District than Crowley, a 56-year-old white man."